mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

   # zfs mount -la
   ```

   to unlock and mount all new datasets.
+If that doesn't result in correctly mounted datasets, ensure that all properties (including mountpoints) have been correctly preserved.

+### 3.3.5.
+Migrating filesystems: wrapping up

+Regardless of the method you've picked, you should now have a working system on the new disk.
+Chroot into it as described in section 3.2., and then proceed to the next step.

 ## 3.4.
 Configuring the base system

-Whatever path you took, you should now be in a working Arch Linux chroot.
+Regardless of whatever path you took, you should now be in a working Arch Linux chroot.

 ### 3.4.1.
 Basic configuration